AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

     Tyᴺ (A ⇒ B) Γ = ∀ {Δ} → OPE Δ Γ → Tyᴺ A Δ → Tyᴺ B Δ
 ~~~

 Each type is mapped to a `(Con → Set)`{.agda} predicate.
 Hence, semantic types are not just sets anymore, but families of sets indexed by contexts.
 The base type is mapped to the family of its normal forms.
 Functions are mapped to semantic functions which take semantic inputs to semantic outputs in *any context larger than Γ*.
 The additional `OPE` parameter is the key to the algorithm.
-As it was noted in [@sec:models-intro], semantic functions must be able to take blocking variables as inputs.
+As it was noted in [@Sec:models-intro], semantic functions must be able to take blocking variables as inputs.
 Blocking variables must be necessarily "fresh" with respect to the Γ context of a semantic function.
 Here, we can apply a semantic function to suitable embedding into a larger context, allowing to subsequently apply it to semantic terms containing variables pointing into that context.
 In the simplest case (and the only case we will actually use), if we have

 ~~~{.agda}
     fᴺ : ∀ {Δ} → OPE Δ Γ → Tyᴺ A Δ → Tyᴺ B Δ